mitogen-hq/mitogen/docs/ansible.rst

 * Situations may exist where the playbook's execution conditions are not respected, however ``delegate_to``, ``connection: local``, ``become``, ``become_user``, and ``local_action`` have all been tested.

+* Only Ansible 2.4 is being used for development, with occasional tests under 2.3 and 2.2.
+It should be more than possible to fully support at least 2.3, if not also 2.2.

 Low Risk